 Set off on an epic journey that combines the best of southern Africa, from its vibrant cities and iconic landscapes to its multitudes of legendary wildlife.
 Begin this 30-day adventure in South Africa, experiencing Cape Town’s colourful culture, then continue to Kruger National Park to spot a dazzling array of creatures like the Big Five.
 Experience Namibia’s vast desert landscapes and Victoria Falls’ thunderous roar before exploring Zimbabwe and Botswana, which boast some of the richest wildlife reserves in the Africa.

 Arrive at any time.
 Arrival transfer included.

 Visit Kirstenbosch National Botanical Garden with an expert guide on a tour exclusively designed for our groups — the garden has been named one of the top gardens in the world by National Geographic Traveler magazine.
 Continue on to explore vibrant Cape Town and Cape Point, with a visit to the penguins at Boulders Beach.

-Enjoy a day of leisure and choose from a variety of optional activities, including Table Mountain or a Stellenbosch wine tour.
+Enjoy a day of leisure and choose from a variety of optional activities including a visit to Table Mountain or a Stellenbosch wine tour.

 There is something for everyone in Cape Town.
 Visit Table Mountain, walk the V&A Waterfront or embark on a wine tour in and around Stellenbosch.
 For the adventurous, opt to go skydiving, abseiling, or, if you're really brave, cage diving for a close encounter with a great white shark.
 Wander through the city centre, which has some of the oldest buildings and gardens in South Africa.
 Check out the Cultural Historical Museum, Planetarium, and many other museums and theatres.